SimonEhleringer/gig-react-native-client/README.md

 ## Live demo

-Follow the steps below for a live demo.

 - Download and open [Expo Go](https://expo.dev/client) on your mobile phone
 - Copy `exp://exp.host/@simonehleringer/gig` to your clipboard and press on "Open from Clipboard" <br>
   (You can also press on "Scan QR Code" and scan the code below)